truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 Non-Enterprise systems show the **stable** catalog of apps by default.
 These are official applications that are pre-configured and only require a name during deployment.

-Enterprise-licensed systems display the **enterprise** train of applications simmplified and validated for Enterprise systems.
+Enterprise-licensed systems display the **enterprise** train of applications simplified and validated for Enterprise systems.
 Community users can add the **community** and **enterprise** trains on the [**Train Settings**](#changing-app-trains) screen.

 {{< trueimage src="/images/SCALE/Apps/AppsDiscoverScreen.png" alt="Applications Discover Screen" id="Applications Discover Screen" >}}